Sir Isaac Newton gave his third law of motion in the 17th century (1686), which came out as one of the most influential

 It means that if a body A exerts a force F1 on a body B, and the body B exerts a force F2 on body A, then:

 That is, they are equal in magnitude but opposite in direction.

 Whenever two bodies interact, they will exert equal and opposite forces on each other.

 This law can be observed anywhere and everywhere in the surroundings.
 Some of the examples of action-reaction pairs are mentioned below:

-2) A man walking on ground: While walking, a person pushes the ground in the backward direction, and the ground in return pushes the person in the forward direction, thus making him/her to walk.
+2) A man walking on the ground: While walking, a person pushes the ground in the backward direction, and the ground in return pushes the person in the forward direction, thus making him/her to walk.

 3) A bird while flying pushes the air downwards with the help of its wings.
-Consistent with Newton’s third law of motion, air pushes the bird upwards.
+Consistent with Newton’s third law of motion, the air pushes the bird upwards.

 There are a million more examples of Newton’s third law of motion in our environment.
 If you observe closely, you can find it anywhere and everywhere.